dennmar/receipt-processor-challenge/README.md

 # Receipt Processor

-Build a webservice that fulfils the documented API.
+A webservice that stores and scores receipts, fulfilling the documented API.
 The API is described below.
 A formal definition is provided in the [api.yml](./api.yml) file.
-We will use the described API to test your solution.

-Provide any instructions required to run your application.

-Data does not need to persist when your application stops.
-It is sufficient to store information in memory.
-There are too many different database solutions, we will not be installing a database on our system when testing your application.

-## Language Selection

-You can assume our engineers have Go and Docker installed to run your application.
-Go is our preferred language, but choosing it will not give you an advantage in the evaluation.
-If you are not using Go, include a Dockerized setup to run the code.
-You should also provide detailed instructions if your Docker file requires any additional configuration to run the application.

-## Submitting Your Solution

-Provide a link to a public repository, such as GitHub or BitBucket, that contains your code to the provided link through Greenhouse.
+Note that the 400 Bad Request and 404 Not Found responses from the webservice deviate from the
+[api.yml](./api.yml) file in favor of a more informative error description.

 ---
 ## Summary of API Specification